treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 | 14         | 200m  |
 | 15         | 100m  |

 That information were derived from cruiser on macOS.
-It needs to be checked if the zoom level and scale on cruiser and Wahoo device is exaclty the same or if there is a difference.
+It needs to be checked if the zoom level and scale on cruiser and Wahoo device is exactly the same or if there is a difference.

 # File tag-wahoo.xml
 The `tag-wahoo.xml` files defines how to proceed wit OSM-elements during map generation.